 Originally named Harthill services, Heart of Scotland was the first service area in Scotland when it opened in 1971 (a date which was announced on a plaque in the hallway).

 Its design was modelled closely on the existing English service stations at the time, which was quickly found to be far too large for the actual demand.
 The motorway here was short and used mainly by commuters who were not staying long in the car park or restaurant.

 The original eastbound building had two storeys, with a long, heavy bridge linking in with it, looking tall amongst the flat landscape.

 Highway Restaurants Limited and Alan Pond

-The services were opened by Highway Restaurants Limited, which it's understood was a consortium between caterers Trust Houses and fuel retailers Blue Star.
+The services were opened by Highway Restaurants Limited, which was a consortium between caterers Trust Houses and fuel retailers Blue Star.
 The Blue Star name was used on signs.
 They encountered financial difficulties, and within a few years they only had the eastbound restaurant open.

 Local fuel retailer Alan Pond took over, and opened a westbound café, a new eastbound café and an eastbound transport drivers' café.
 Despite their enthusiasm, Alan Pond struggled to keep it running.
 In 1979 the operator made an agreement to pay a reduced rent, close half the facilities, stop their breakdown service, and close at night, and it still made a loss.
 Vandalism became an increasing problem too.